 Waterfront fun is a summer mainstay in Alexandria, located on the Potomac River just minutes from Washington, D.C. and named the #1 Best Value U.S. Travel Destination 2018 by Money magazine.
-This summer, enjoy new vistas opening up at the foot of King Street and the marina as construction begins on the new King Street Park at the Waterfront which will open this fall.
+Kicking off in the fall of 2018, Portside in Old Town is a new programming series that activates the Alexandria waterfront near King Street with free-to-the-public themed happenings in history, art, music and fitness with activities for families and for adults, plus additional pop-up experiences and events.
+The Portside series launches as anticipation grows for a greatly expanded park area at the foot of King Street that will open in late 2018.
 Whether you want to set sail on a boat cruise, dine outside with waterfront views, take the dog along or get a workout on the water, Alexandria is filled with endless options perfect for everything from family fun to date night.
 Get your slice of summer with the many things to do on the waterfront in Alexandria:

 Image credit: K. Summerer for Visit Alexandria